Renewable Heat Incentive (RHI)

 - or your property is occupied for less than half the year.

 Your installer will advise you on this and on how to get the meter fitted.
 You must use a MCS-certified installer to install all meters.

 From spring/summer 2017, if you apply to receive RHI, your heat pump must have an electricity meter installed.

-From spring/summer 2017, if you apply to receive RHI, your heat pump must have an electricity meter installed with it.
+From September 2017, if you apply to receive RHI, your heat pump must have an electricity meter installed with it.
 This is to help make heat pump use as efficient as possible, by helping you to monitor the performance of your heating system and understand its electricity usage.

 Your RHI application

 Once you have submitted your application, Ofgem aims to respond within 10 working days to update you on its progress.
 Applications can be delayed if documents are missing, or if Ofgem needs to confirm any details.

 You’ll be sent a ‘statement of eligibility’ when your application is successful.
 This contains information about your payment dates and what you need to do to keep receiving them, such as keeping your system in good working order and telling Ofgem about any changes in ownership.

 RHI is attached to the property, not the inhabitants.
 So if you move home, the new occupiers will have to take over maintenance of the system and will receive the RHI payments.